MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 > [!NOTE]
 > The service doesn't retain sensitive information beyond 48 hours.
 If Azure Arc-enabled Kubernetes agents don't have network connectivity for more than 48 hours and can't determine whether to create an extension on the cluster, the extension transitions to a `Failed` state.
 In that scenario, you must run `k8s-extension create` again to create a fresh extension Azure resource.
 >
-> The Azure Monitor feature Container insights is a single extension.
-Only one Container insights extension is required per cluster.
-Before you install Container insights via an extension, you must delete any previous Helm chart installations of Azure Monitor Container Insights that don't use extensions.
+> Only one Container insights in Azure Monitor extension is required per cluster.
+Before you install Container insights via an extension, you must delete any previous Helm chart installations of Container insights that don't use extensions.
 Before you run `az k8s-extension create`, complete the steps to [delete the Helm chart](/azure/azure-monitor/containers/kubernetes-monitoring-disable#remove-container-insights-with-helm).

 ### Required parameters